Daniel-VDM/Intro-CS-projects/Data_Structure/Heap/Runnable/README.md

 Reference the project prompt for full specification of the program.

-**An example would be something like this: "java -jar Heap.jar Large" executed when in a directory with all of the contents of this folder**
+**An example would be something like this: `java -jar Heap.jar Large` executed when in a directory with all of the contents of this folder**

 -----------------------

 **Also included is the jar file for a Debug mode that displays the Heap for the Node version of the Heap.
-I recommend only running it on the Small argument so: *"java -jar HeapDebug.jar Small"***
+I recommend only running it on the Small argument so: `java -jar HeapDebug.jar Small`**